like2000/PyHEADTAIL/README.md

   - Should we include the normalized density in the slicing ?
   - To be implemented : varying frame for slicing with constant_space (for cases where you don't mind recalculating all the time the impedance)
   - Wake calculations can be improved by doing pure matrix calculations (this might be useful in case you don't have pre-processing)
+  - Should we be able to use only one source of impedance (and have track methods for all sources) ?
+  - Inductive impedance to be updated in order to take into account acceleration
+  - Formulas to be included in the documentation !

 Implementation in this branch (longitudinal tracking)